simolus3/drift/docs/docs/setup.md

 - Something to keep in mind for later: When changing the database, for instance by adding new columns or tables, you need to write a migration so that existing databases are transformed to the new format.
 Drift's extensive [migration tools](Migrations/index.md) help with that.
+- Take a look at our [FAQ](./faq.md)!
+It will help you with the most common questions about drift projects.

 Once you're familiar with the basics, the [overview here](index.md) shows what more drift has to offer.